jldeen/codeship2.0/local_scripts/create_serviceprincipal.md

 NOTE: Your password needs to be a minimum of 12 characters and have some complexity incorporated to it.
 See more here: [Azure Password Policies](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-passwords-policy)

+The script will check for multiple subscriptions on your account, if found, you will be asked to select which subscription you wish to use prior to proceeding.
 The spn creation script will create a service principal for you and assign it the role you designate.
-The script will check for multiple subscriptions on your account.
-If multiple subs are found, you will be asked to select which subscription you wish to use prior to proceeding.
 The script will then automatically encrypt the env file containing the service principal, password, and tenant ID for your Azure subscription; it will also add the unencrypted one to your .gitignore file.

 The unencrypted environment file will be saved as azure.env.